si2-urssi/berkeley_workshop/followup-workshop-discussion.md

 1. Who should attend (specific names)?
 2. What specific sub-topics should be discussed?
-3. Which format should the workshop have?
+3. What format(s) should the workshop use? (talks, breakouts, panel, discussion, etc.)
 4. How long should the workshop be?

 ```